Jimmy-Abualdenien/IFC-to-RDF-converter/README.md

 # Overview
 This project provides you with an EXPRESS-to-OWL and IFC-to-RDF conversion service.
-The converter can be accessed in a number of ways: using a commandline tool (written in Java), using a RESTful Web interface, or using a Graphical User Interface (GUI). <b>We strongly recommend to use the GUI (see https://github.com/pipauwel/IFC-to-RDF-converter#using-the-gui and https://github.com/pipauwel/IFC-to-RDF-converter#using-the-gui-1 ).</b>
+The converter can be accessed in a number of ways: using a commandline tool (written in Java), using a RESTful Web interface, or using a Graphical User Interface (GUI). <b>We strongly recommend to use the GUI (see https://github.com/pipauwel/IFC-to-RDF-converter#using-the-gui).</b>

-Author: Pieter Pauwels
+Authors: Pieter Pauwels, Jyrki Oraskari

-Contributors: Jyrki Oraskari, Ruben De Laat, Walter Terkaj
+Contributors: Ruben De Laat, Walter Terkaj

-# EXPRESS-to-OWL conversion
-The code allows to convert the EXPRESS schemas of IFC into OWL ontologies.
-The following ontologies are supported:
+# Using the GUI
+Through the GUI, you are able to run both the EXPRESS-to-OWL conversion process and the IFC-to-RDF conversion process.
+The following schemas are supported:

 * IFC4_ADD1.exp (http://www.buildingsmart-tech.org/specifications/ifc-releases/ifc4-add1-release)
 * IFC4.exp (http://www.buildingsmart-tech.org/specifications/ifc-releases/ifc4-release)
 * IFC2X3_TC1.exp (http://www.buildingsmart-tech.org/specifications/ifc-releases/ifc2x3-tc1-release)
 * IFC2X3_Final.exp (http://www.buildingsmart-tech.org/specifications/ifc-releases/ifc2x3-release)

+What to do:

+1. Clone or download this GitHub project
+2. Locate the executable JAR: JARS/IFC-to-RDF_GUI.jar
+3. Execute the IFC-to-RDF_GUI.jar directly by double-clicking
+4. Follow instructions in the interface

+If you prefer a command-line interface (or you want to batch convert IFC files), please follow below instructions.

-## Using the command line interface
+# Using the command line interface
+## EXPRESS-to-OWL conversion
 1. Clone or download this GitHub project
 2. Locate the executable JAR: JARS/EXPRESS-to-OWL.jar
 3. Open a command-line interface and execute the following command: